 Sujatha put the pencil flat on a paper.
 She drew its outline.
-Then she turned it as shown below.
+Then she turned it.

 See the angles marked in the pictures below.
 Mark more angles in them.

 1. Mark angles in the given pictures.
 Try to mark more than one angle in each picture.